bellingcat/wayback-google-analytics/README.md

 ### Using Poetry for Development

 Wayback Google Analytics uses [Poetry](https://python-poetry.org/), a Python dependency management and packaging tool.
 A github workflow automates the publishing process on pushes to main ((see our workflow here)[https://github.com/bellingcat/wayback-google-analytics/actions]), but be sure to update the version number in `pyproject.toml` when updating.

+To publish a new version to PyPI, you can follow these steps:

+1. Change the version number in [pyproject.toml](pyproject.toml)
+2. Create a new tag for that version `git tag "vX.0.0"`
+3. Push the tag `git push --tags`

 <!-- LICENSE -->
 ## License